p-groarke/wsay/readme.md

 # Use the 'all' shortcut to playback on every device simultaneously.
 wsay "I conquer all devices" -p all

+# You can set the voice volume, from 0 to 100.
+wsay "Softly speaking" --volume 25

 # Here, we are using voice 6, reading text from a file and outputting to 'output.wav'.
 wsay -v 6 -i mix_and_match_options.txt -o output.wav